srl-labs/sros-anysec-lab/README.md

 # CLAB SROS FP5 AnySec Demo

-This lab provides a simple Anysec Demo based on CLAB and Nokia SROS FP5 vSIMs.
+This lab provides an Anysec Demo based on CLAB and Nokia SROS FP5 vSIMs.
 ANYsec provides low-latency, native encryption for any transport (IP, MPLS, segment routing, Ethernet or VLAN), on any service, at any time and for any load conditions without impacting performance.

 For Anysec refer to https://www.nokia.com/networks/technologies/fp5/